-- 1 Acute

 - 2 Functional gain

 - 3 Intensive extended

-- 4 Consolidating gain
+- 4 Consolidating gain.

-- 5 Assessment only.

 The mental health phase of care is assessed by a healthcare professional directly involved in a consumer's care.
 It is the primary goal of care that is reflected in the consumer's mental health treatment plan.
 The mental health phase of care reflects a prospective assessment of the primary goal of care at the time of collection, rather than a retrospective assessment.